All Mac OS Versions up to 2024

 • Enhanced File Management: The Finder received updates for better file handling, such as optional hiding of file extensions on a per-file basis.

-MacOS X 10.0 Cheetah (2001)
+MacOS X 10.0 Cheetah (2001) arrow

 Mac OS X 10.0, codenamed “Cheetah,” was the first major release of Apple’s Mac OS X series.
 Released on March 24, 2001, it marked a significant shift from the classic Mac OS.
 Cheetah was built on a foundation derived from NeXTSTEP and FreeBSD, featuring a new Unix-based architecture.
 This release introduced the Aqua user interface, known for its translucent menus, drop shadows, and other visual effects.